AntonioNoack/RemsEngine/src/me/anno/ecs/prefab/README.md

 # Prefabs

-Prefabs are inspired by Unity:
+Prefabs are an editor-/save-system inspired by Unity:

 Each prefab is a file with:
 - root: what class it is itself (e.g., Entity, Component, ...), parent prefab (inheritance)